New Insight from the James Webb Space Telescope on Variable Active Galactic Nuclei: Discussion

 {\tt C3DvarN\_0173} ($z=3.69$) and {\tt C3DvarS\_0007} ($z=2.09$) are more complicated.
 It is interesting to note that both are in a close-pair environment and that the other member is not a variable.
 In both cases, neither the source nor the neighbor is detected in the Chandra Cosmos Legacy Survey (limiting depth of $2.7\times 10^{-16}$~erg~s$^{-1}$~cm$^{-2}$ over 0.5--2~keV) or in the VLA-COSMOS 3~GHz survey (RMS noise of 2.3~$\mu$Jy~beam$^{-1}$).
 For {\tt C3DvarN\_0173}, its He~\Romannum{1}$\lambda$10830 line has the measured width ($136\pm40$~\AA) smaller than the broadening factor ($146\pm 8$~\AA), which is most likely due to an overestimated resolving power (see Section~3.2.2 and Appendix~\ref{appendix:pr}).
 If we assume that the resolving power is off by 3~$\sigma$ and take the 3~$\sigma$ broadening factor lower limit (122~\AA), the inferred velocity upper limit would be $\Delta v < 355$~km~s$^{-1}$.
-The velocity based on its H$\alpha$ line is $\Delta v = 973$~km~s$^{-1}$ but with an uncertainty of 1044~km~s$^{-1}$.
+The velocity based on its H$\alpha$ line is$\Delta v = 973$~km~s$^{-1}$ but with an uncertainty of 1044~km~s$^{-1}$.
 Such a large uncertainty is mostly due to the large error in the width measurement ($\pm 45$~\AA), which is unavoidable because of the poor spectral resolution: at this wavelength ($\sim$3.08~$\mu$m), one pixel corresponds to $\sim$110~\AA.
 More importantly, the H$\alpha$ line would be blended with [N~\Romannum{2}]$\lambda\lambda$6548,6583 if these weaker lines are present; the blending with [N~\Romannum{2}]$\lambda$6583 alone would easily make a combined ``single line'' of a width exceeding $\sim$235~\AA.
-Considering all these, we conclude that there is no strong evidence supporting {\tt C3DvarN\_0173} being a type~1 AGN.
+Considering all this, we conclude that the current PRISM data do not show strong evidence that C3DvarN\_0173 hosts a type~1 AGN.
 The situation for {\tt C3DvarS\_0007} is similar.
 The only permitted line detected is H$\alpha$, however, its measured width ($322\pm17$~\AA) is smaller than the broadening factor ($326\pm 6$~\AA).
 Applying the same reasoning as above, we obtain the 3~$\sigma$ velocity upper limit of $\Delta v < 1388$~km~s$^{-1}$.
-Considering the possible line blending, there is hardly any supporting evidence for a type~1 AGN.
+In other words, it is also consistent with a narrow-line object, and there is no strong evidence supporting its being a type~1 AGN.
+On the other hand, we should point out that the current PRISM data of both objects do not have sufficient S/N to rule out the possibility that they have a weak broad-line component.
+This is discussed in detail in Appendix~\ref{appendix:linesim}.
+Spectroscopy of higher S/N and higher resolution will be needed to confirm their narrow-line nature more robustly.